TheKingsident/alx-airbnb-database/database-adv-script/README.md

   - Bookings not associated with any user.
 - Joins the `User` table and the `Booking` table on the `user_id` field.

+## Subqueries Overview (`subqueries.sql`)

+### 1. **Properties with High Ratings**
+- Selects all properties that have at least one review with a rating greater than 4.
+- Uses a subquery to filter properties based on review ratings.

+### 2. **Users with Multiple Bookings**
+- Retrieves the ID, first name, and last name of users who have made more than 3 bookings.
+- Uses a subquery to count bookings per user and filters accordingly.

-These queries are designed to showcase how different types of joins can be used to extract and analyze data effectively.
+These queries are designed to showcase how different types of joins and subqueries can be used to extract and analyze data effectively.